Maniaditya05/Diabetes-prediction-classifier/Diabetes_Prediction_v1/readme.md

 This model helps in prediction of the diabetes.
 This model uses Bagging regression Model.

 ## Get Started
+ ### The following is are the procedures to get you started.
     1) Fork the repository.
     2) git clone the repository to a local machine.
     3) Improve or revamp the code by any contribution.